• Skip to primary navigation

 plant-based cookbook The creative Kitchen

 My favorite recipe in this cookbook is Summer Vegetable Curry With Spicy Basil.
-True to being a seasonal cookbook she also includes a winter variation for this recipe.
+True to being a seasonal cookbook, she also includes a winter variation for this recipe.

-Do you have a recommendation for a whole-food plant-based cookbook?
+Do you have a recommendation for a whole-food, plant-based cookbook?
 Please share in a comment below.

-We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook or Pinterest for the latest update.
+We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.

-More posts you might enjoy
+More articles you might enjoy

 Read More